 In 2002, a study* in Spain found that total alcohol intake from beer and hard liquor was not related to the occurrence of the common cold. whereas wine was inversely associated with the risk of the common cold.
 Closer inspection found that red wine had the strongest effect against the common cold.

 Red wine has also been found in studies to increase probiotic diversity, where 70-80% of your immune system resides.
 Scientists have isolated 11 strains of probiotic bacteria from wine and research has shown that polyphenols in wine increase gut diversity.

 Not all red wine is treated the same.
 A large percentage of wine the US has been found to have higher levels of pesticides, herbicides, heavy metals and potentially harmful additives (The FDA has 76 approved additives in wine), along with glyphosate (even in organic US wine).
 Studies have found that wine from Italy and Argentina show the lowest levels of chemicals, metals, and additives due to a cleaner environment and the traditional practice of small batch winemaking.

 *These studies can be found in The Science of Healthy Drinking.

 Preparing for the Battle Against the Cold and Flu

-*If you have found some products that you swear by, feel free to share in the comment section.
-The fewer people that are sick, the lower the probability that we all get sick!
+*The fewer people that are sick, the lower the probability that we all get sick!
 If you are taking any medications or have any health conditions, always run these recommendations by your doctor first.